aclysma/skulpin/README.md

 First, ensure that the below requirements are met depending on OS.
 Afterwards, the examples can be run normally:

 `cargo run --example interactive`
+`cargo run --example physics`

+The [interactive](examples/interactive.rs) example is good to look at for an easy way to get keyboard/mouse input.
+The [physics](examples/physics.rs) demo is fun too.

+## Documentation

+Documentation fails to build on docs.rs because the skia_safe crate requires an internet connection to build.
+(It will either grab skia source code, or grab a prebuilt binary.)
+So the best way to view docs is to build them yourself:

+`cargo doc -p skulpin --open`

 ## Requirements